cylead/COVID-19-Vaccination-Data-Visualization/README.md

 # COVID-19 Vaccination Data Visualization
 ## Basic info
+In this project, we visualize and analyze the COVID-19 vaccination data in countries all over the world, especially European countries.

 Data source: [Data on COVID-19 (coronavirus) by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data) up to 7/19/2021.

 Tools: